wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Section 12.
-Such an investigation must confirm that a failure is due to misconfiguration, as a similar breakage could have occurred if an attacker gained access to a domain's authoritative servers and
+Such an investigation must confirm that a failure is due to misconfiguration, as a similar breakage could have occurred if an attacker gained access to a domain's authoritative servers and modified those records or had the domain pointed to their own rogue authoritative servers.
+In addition, personnel should make a